|

 army of supporters, and thus began the Wars of the Roses.
 Richard Plantagenet was killed

 in battle in 1461.
-Parliament crowned Richard's eldest son Edward King Edward IV, and
+Parliament crowned Richard's eldest son King Edward IV, and

 declared Henry VI a traitor.
 The film begins about 12 years later.
 Old King Henry has been